tikeswar/kido/README.md

 The python script will automatically convert m4a to wav, split, and generate spectrograms.
 Store the trained model at: kido/batch99_test/model/ and specify the file name in the script.

-Note: All the data (train, dev, and test) are collected using MacBook Pro (Retina, 13-inch, Early 2015).
+Note: All the data (train, dev, and test) in this study were collected using my MacBook Pro (Retina, 13-inch, Early 2015) keyboard.

 Detail descriptions: